 Jason met his wife, Ashley, at Princeton University where she studied Economics and Japanese.
 Ashley subsequently received a J.D. degree from Columbia University Law School.
 Jason and Ashley have four children, Luke, Olivia, Eliza, and Charlotte.

-Ed was called to serve as the Assistant Pastor in June of 2017.
-Prior to joining Central, he served as an Director of Ministry at Redeemer Presbyterian Church in New York City where he was responsible for building and leading the staff of the East Side congregation.
+Ed was called to serve as Assistant Pastor in June of 2017.
+Prior to joining Central, he served as Director of Ministry at Redeemer Presbyterian Church in New York City where he was responsible for leading the staff of the Redeemer East Side congregation.
 In addition to his ministry experience, Ed spent nine years in the biotech industry.
 Ed received his Master of Divinity degree from Gordon-Conwell Theological Seminary.

 Ed's wife, Rosalynn, is a graduate of Scripps College and the Alpert Medical School at Brown University.
-She trained at New York University and currently serves as the Assistant Chief of Pediatrics at the Charles B. Wang Community Health Center in Queens, New York.
+She trained at New York University and currently serves as the Assistant Chief of Pediatrics at the Charles B. Wang Community Health Center in Queens.
 Ed and Roz live in the Sutton Place neighborhood along with their son, Andrew.